 We have prepared this Qualification Procedure document for your journey, as there are critical milestones and requirements to be met.
-This document has three parts.
+This document has two parts.
 The first is general SEAS and Graduate School processes and procedures.
 The second is department or track specific information.
-Third, are sample forms that are to be used at critical milestones to convey status and approvals.
 We urge you to read this document carefully, paying attention to the various requirements and deadlines.
 The responsibility of meeting these requirements in a timely fashion is ultimately yours.
+SEAS forms that are to be used at critical milestones can be accessed at https://seas.yale.edu/graduate-study/forms-and-guides.

-Many people are here to assist you in your journey, including the Departmental Directors of Graduate Studies and the Graduate Registrar.
+Many people are here to assist you in your journey, including the Departmental Directors of Graduate Studies and the Graduate Registrars.
 Please feel free to contact us at any time.